jcnelson/nftree/README.md

 * Mint an *arbitrarily large* collection of NFTs with a *single* transaction.
 * The buyer, not the creator, pays the transaction fee for minting the NFT.
-* Minted but NFTs generate *passive income* for their owner in STX if the owner locks them up to prevent them from being sold or accessed on-chain.
+* NFTs generate *passive income* for their owner in STX if the owner locks them up to prevent them from being sold or accessed on-chain.
-* No pre-sale moral hazards.
+* Fire-and-forget minting.
 NFTs are instantiated on-chain via the smart contract on buyer demand.
-The NFT creator instantiates the set of NFTs, but the buyer pays to instantiate an individual NFTs from the set when they take possession.
+The NFT creator does not need to mint and sell NFTs once the collection is published as an NFTree.
+* The NFT creator gets a commission fee each time an NFT is instantiated.
 * Minting process rewards early NFT community members of successful NFT projects built as NFTrees.